unicornzero/engravingsite/README.md

 ## engravingsite Project

 ## Project Summary
 This project encompasses my early efforts to dynamically load content from both the Flickr and Google APIs.
-It was intended as a profile site to showcase work an artist has featured on multiple external sites.
+It is an early version of a profile site to showcase work an artist has featured on multiple external sites.

 ### Project Highlights
 * Flickr- Dynamically loads images currently available in a given user's Flickr photo stream.
 Uses the flickraw gem to connect to the Flickr API